Skip to content

 • The number of systems used and the need to consolidate.

-For a full breakdown of how and why to conduct an internal evaluation of your school's systems, check out the first of our two-part series here.
+Check out the first of our two-part series here for a full breakdown of how and why to conduct an internal evaluation of your school's systems.

 As part of your evaluation, it is also often helpful to map out your current software ecosystem.
 This will allow you to visualise all the systems you have in place, the features they cover, and how they connect.